 Special Opportunities in Music

 One of the world's largest carillons is located in the tower of All Saints' Chapel.
-Private instruction in the playing of the bells is available.
-Also, studio instruction in some instruments and voice is available in the department of music.
+Private instruction in the playing of the bells may be available.
+Also, studio instruction in some instruments and voice may be available in the department of music.
 Information concerning fees and arrangements may be obtained from the chairman of the music department.

 The University Equestrian Center is located on the Domain of the University just minutes from the center of campus.
 The center's staff offers a well-rounded program which includes instruction for physical education credit, a varsity equestrian team, and the opportunity to explore the many miles of fire lanes and wilderness areas of the Domain.
 The riding program specializes in hunters and hunt seat equitation.
 Instruction in western horsemanship is also available.
 Facilities for boarding horses are available at reasonable rates.
 There is no physical education credit for equestrian instruction in the summer.
 Inquiries should be directed to the Equestrian Center Director, The University of the South, 735 University Avenue, Sewanee, Tennessee 37383-1000.
 Phone 931.598.1276 or 931.598.1122.